Yansong

 Ph.D.
 University of Illinois at Urbana-Champaign (UIUC)

-Before joining HKUST, Yansong Yang was a postdoc research associate at University of Illinois at Urbana-Champaign, where he received the M.S. and Ph.D. in electrical engineering in 2017 and 2019.
-He has won 2nd Place in Best Paper Competition at the 2018 IEEE International Microwave Symposium, and the best paper award at the 2019 IEEE International Ultrasonics Symposium.
+Before joining HKUST, Yansong Yang was a postdoc research associate at the University of Illinois at Urbana-Champaign, where he received his M.S. and Ph.D. in electrical engineering in 2017 and 2019.
+He received his Bachelor degree from Huazhong University of Science and Technology (HUST).
+He won 2nd Place in the Best Paper Competition at the 2018 IEEE International Microwave Symposium and the Best Paper award at the 2019 IEEE International Ultrasonics Symposium.
 He was also a finalist for the Advanced Practices Paper Competition Award at the 2020 IEEE International Microwave Symposium and the Best Paper Award at the 2018 IEEE International Frequency Control Symposium.
-He is also a recipient of the 2019 P. D. Coleman Graduate Research Award from UIUC.
-He is also a recipient of the 2022 Microwave Prize from the IEEE Microwave Theory & Technology Society.
-He served as the Chair of IEEE Hong Kong ED/SSC Joint Chapter from Jan.
-2022 to Jan.
-2024.
+He is also a recipient of the 2019 P. D. Coleman Graduate Research Award from the Department of Electrical and Computer Engineering at UIUC.
+He also received the 2022 Microwave Prize from the IEEE Microwave Theory & Technology Society.
+He is awarded the 2023 Early Career Award from the IEEE Electron Devices Society.

 His lab focuses on developing multi-physics (including electrical, mechanical, and optical domains) hybrid microsystems for signal processing, sensing, and computing on a single chip.
 The related work includes the design and nano-microfabrication techniques of novel RF MEMS platforms (resonators, filters, delay lines, switches, etc.) and photonic integrated circuits for higher operating frequencies and efficiency.